The 10 Best Places to Live in Maine for Families

 Families who choose Maine will find themselves living in a scenic New England setting with easy access to the natural beauty of forests, oceans, and rivers.
 The small towns seem built specifically for peaceful family living, making it easy to build a strong connection with the community.
 As the classic humorist, Will Rogers once mused: “did you ever see a place that’s built to enjoy?
 Well, the whole state of Maine looks this way.”

-HOMEiA is a city living guide site where visitors can find detailed information about communities of interest.
-HOMEiA’s City Living Guides, created in partnership with local writers, are curated lists of the best, safest, and most affordable places to live.
-The guides feature the HOMEiA Score, a proprietary index that rates communities on such factors as housing costs, education and employment.
+HOMEiA is a city guide site where visitors can find detailed information about communities of interest.
+HOMEiA’s City Guides, created in partnership with local writers and editors, are curated lists of the best, safest, and most affordable places to live.
+The guides feature the HOMEiA Score, a proprietary index that rates communities on such factors as housing costs, education, employment, etc.

 HOMEiA.com aims to be the premier site for people planning to relocate, providing them with insightful content and connecting them with skilled real estate professionals.